CaesarXInsanium/StructureInterpretationNotes/src/01procedures.md

 piece of data, the number of elements in a data structure.

-Such method of describing a procedure grows in computation time is inaccurate, but it is very useful in describing how efficient an algorithm really is.
+Such method of describing a procedure grows in computation time is inaccurate, but it is useful in describing how efficient an algorithm really is.

 ### Exponentiation